9 Online Tools for Improving Your Content Marketing

 For startups and small businesses, trying to capitalize on the popularity of mobile marketing can be a massive challenge.

-As most marketers know, apps can’t be just mobile versions of your website—they need to have their own unique functionality and add value to users’ lives.
+As most marketers know, apps can’t be just mobile versions of your website—they need to have unique functionality and add value to users’ lives.

 But online tools have come a long way, making it much easier for small businesses to build high-quality apps without breaking the budget.

 App Institute is an app creator that helps you build an app in a few quick steps.
-You can create the app yourself using App Institute’s tools, or have them build the app for you.
+You can create the app yourself using App Institute’s tools or have them develop it for you.

 Pricing for the app builder starts at $42 a month up to $340 a month—which isn’t too bad considering the content marketing opportunities a new app will afford your company.